leodiman182/leodiman182/README.md

 *I've developed projects mainly using React.js, using "raw" CSS and frameworks like TailwindCSS (my favorite) and Bootstrap.
 I've also had experience with Vue.js.
 Besides, in a big part of the projects I was part of, there was some integrations with APIs and backend, mostly with PHP (Laravel) and Node.js.
 In the front end part, to develope myself even more, I am completing a Google Certificate in UX Design.
 Also, I studied Material UI and started using it as a complementar tool.
 I've been studying to specialize in React Native and Next.JS.
 Also, because of Trybe, I have experience with MySQL, express for routing, Jest and RTL for TDD.*

-<h4>Minhas linguagens/ferramentas favoritas/ My favorite stacks & tools:</h4>
+<h4 style="text-align: center;">Minhas linguagens/ferramentas favoritas/ My favorite stacks & tools:</h4>

 <div align="center">
   <img src="https://img.shields.io/badge/react.js-61DAFB?style=for-the-badge&logo=react&logoColor=black" />